Skip to main content

 With this ONTAP Mediator health information, clusters can differentiate between distinct types of failures and determine whether to perform an automated failover.
 ONTAP Mediator is one of the three parties in the SnapMirror active sync quorum along with both ONTAP clusters (primary and secondary).
 To reach consensus, at least two parties in the quorum must agree to a certain operation.

-Note Beginning in ONTAP 9.15.1, System Manager displays the status of your SnapMirror active sync relationship from either cluster.
+Note Beginning with ONTAP 9.15.1, System Manager displays the status of your SnapMirror active sync relationship from either cluster.
 You can also monitor the ONTAP Mediator's status from either cluster in System Manager.
 In earlier releases of ONTAP, System Manager displays the status of SnapMirror active sync relationships from the source cluster.

 Planned failover